Nr Kirkcudbright

 Dumfries and Galloway

-As can be seen from the photos, all that remains is a single corner of a four or five storey tower, with two tiny slit like windows, and what could be the destroyed arch of a door.
+As can be seen from the photos, all that remains is a single corner of a four or five storey tower, with two tiny slit windows, and what could be the destroyed arch of a door.
 The rest of the tower is gone, demolished and or quarried away over the years.

 The tower is certainly in a perilous state, and doesn't appear to have had any consolidation work done on it.